ChrstphrHll/npc_gen/students/Harperia Winchell.md

 year: 1
 guild: Elkenval
 partyID: 14
+tags:
+- Human
+- Barbarian
+- Protection
+- 1st
+- Elkenval
 ---
 # Harperia Winchell
 ---
 ### Description
 - 1st year Human Barbarian in Elkenval
-- curly platinum hair that's put back in a long pony tail, Brown eyes, and Fair skin
+- curly platinum hair that's put back in a long pony tail, Green eyes, and Fair skin
 - Is Unfathomable and Dishonest, and has Involvement as their ideal

 ### Organizations